 |Measure added||21 April 2020 (updated 20 June 2022)|

 This measure was proposed by the Ministry of Finance and the Dutch Tax Authority.
 It has been introduced as an emergency measure specifically to combat or cushion the effects of the COVID-19 crisis.
 The aim is to improve liquidity of the enterprises and self-employed.
 The ultimate aim is to keep the economy functioning (including the financial flow) until the pandemic is under control.
-This was part of the package of emergency measures to deal with the coronavirus.
+This was part of the package of emergency measures to deal with COVID-19.

 The Dutch Tax Authority is allowing businesses and self-employed people to apply for a delay of their income tax payments for 3 months.
 It is also possible to request a change in your tax liability in anticipation of lower income (this will still have to be corrected at the end of the year).
 This applies to: income tax, income-related contribution to the health insurance, corporation tax, sales tax (VAT), insurance tax, gambling tax, landlord levy, environmental taxes, oil, alcohol or tobacco tax, consumption tax.

 Furthermore, the usual administrative fee for late delivery of tax declarations has been lowered from its usual 4% to 0.01%.

 The latest (28 February 2021) overview of companies that make use of the option to defer the payment of their taxes in connection with COVID-19 shows a total of 233,835 companies up to 28 February 2021 and 199,405 companies after 28 February 2021.
 The total amount on 28 February 2021 was €15.9 billion.